Below is a listing of many of my presentations. I am always happy to customize a program for your venue or event.

 Abraham Lincoln and the Common Soldier

 Abraham Lincoln spent every single day of his presidency surrounded by soldiers.
-He interacted with them and a mutual trust and devotion grew between them.
+He interacted with them, and mutual trust and devotion grew between them.
 Soldiers came to regard the president as Father Abraham.
 How and why this occurred is the focus of this presentation.

 The Civil War Generals: Comrades, Peers, Rivals in their Own Words